 At the top, the Gig internet plan from Spectrum is priced $90 per month.
-However, if you get the promo rate, you can subscribe for $80 per month.
+However, you can subscribe for $80 per month if you get the promo rate.
 Xfinity’s comparable rate is set at $60 with promo and $99 per month without the same.

 4. Installation and Additional Fees

 Let’s start with the installation costs first.
 Xfinity offers a pro-installation at $40.
 However, suppose you want to relocate the Xfinity-compatible modem and are confident about the standard installation.